Graph Attention-Driven Bayesian Deep Unrolling for Dual-Peak Single-Photon Lidar Imaging: Introduction

-In this paper, we propose an algorithm unrolling method for dual-peak single-photon Lidar imaging.
+\IEEEpubidadjcol In this paper, we propose an algorithm unrolling method for dual-peak single-photon Lidar imaging.
 We extend an existing Bayesian model~\cite{halimi2021robust} and its iterative algorithm for dual-peak imaging.
 Each step of the iterative method is unrolled into neural network layers.
 Unlike existing deep learning approaches that adopt image-based representations, our method employs a point-cloud representation for supporting dual peaks and utilizes graph neural networks (GNNs) for feature extraction.
 By combining the strengths of statistical modeling with the adaptability of deep learning, our architecture is both efficient and interpretable, providing uncertainty information on the inferred point clouds.
 An early version of the proposed work was presented in~\cite{koo2024bayesian}.
-We extend this conference paper to provide a new Bayesian model considering multiple peaks, improve network architecture, and add uncertainty estimation.
+We extend this conference paper to provide a new Bayesian model considering multiple peaks, add uncertainty estimation, and improve the network architecture by incorporating an explicit hard attention mechanism and modifying the graph attention layer design.

 Processing large histogram data requires a large amount of memory and high computational cost.
 To address this issue, we adopt a multiscale approach~\cite{halimi2021robust}, where we downsample the histogram data and estimate the dual peaks from each downsampled histogram.
 The estimated dual peaks are used as initial multiscale point clouds, which is the input to the proposed network.
 In this regard, we compressed large histogram data~\cite{sheehan2021sketchinga,gutierrez-barragan2023learned} into a multiscale point cloud representation, which is more efficient to process and requires less memory.
 The proposed network layers sequentially estimate the true depth from the multiscale point cloud and refine the multiscale point cloud.
 The components of layers rely on soft attention and hard attention inspired by median filtering in the Bayesian algorithm~\cite{halimi2021robust}.
 The proposed method is evaluated on synthetic and real data and shows superior performance compared to existing methods with uncertainty information, a key advantage of the proposed method.
+Our code is available at \url{https://github.com/daedalus-KM/PointcloudUnrolling}.

 The paper is organized as follows.
 Section~\ref{sec:2} introduces an observation model for multi-peak single-photon Lidar imaging.
 In Section~\ref{sec:3}, an iterative Bayesian model is proposed.
 This iterative method is unrolled into the deep learning model in Section~\ref{sec:4}.
 In Section~\ref{sec:5}, we evaluate the proposed method on synthetic and real data.
 Section~\ref{sec:6} concludes the paper.